OctopusDeploy/docs/docs/support/call-jenkins-rest-api-from-powershell.md

 ---
-title: Call the Jenkins REST API from Powershell
+title: Call the Jenkins REST API from PowerShell
-description: Learn how to call the Jenkins REST API from Powershell
+description: Learn how to call the Jenkins REST API from PowerShell
 position: 30
 ---

 Although the typical deployment workflow sees a CI system like Jenkins triggering a deployment in Octopus, it is sometimes useful to have the reverse where Octopus trigger builds in Jenkins.
-This page looks at how you can trigger a Jenkins deployment using its REST API and Powershell.
+This page looks at how you can trigger a Jenkins deployment using its REST API and PowerShell.

-## Jenkins CSRF Security
+## Jenkins CSRF security

 Jenkins has a security feature to prevent [Cross Site Request Forgery](https://support.cloudbees.com/hc/en-us/articles/219257077-CSRF-Protection-Explained) attacks, which is found under **{{Jenkins>Manage Jenkins>Configure Global Security>Prevent Cross Site Request Forgery exploits}}**.